browserengineering/book/book/http.md

 ![An annotated HTTP GET request](im/http-get.png)
 :::

-Make sure to type a blank line after the `Host` line.

 Here, the word `GET`\index{GET} means that the browser would like to receive information,[^11] then comes the path, and finally there is the word `HTTP/1.0` which tells the host that the browser speaks version 1.0 of